-- ANTH 120 Introduction to Cultural Anthropology (3) - GEOG 215 Introduction to International Studies (3) - ECON 113 Principles of Macroeconomics (3) - GEOG 210 Human Geography (3) - POLS 140 Introduction to International Politics (4)
+- ANTH 120 ECON 113 Introduction to Cultural Anthropology (3) - Principles of Macroeconomics (3) - GEOG 210 Human Geography (4) - GEOG 215 Introduction to International Studies (3) - POLS 140 Introduction to International Politics (4)

 2. At the time of declaration, students will be required to design, specify and propose a focus/track.

-Complete 15 credits in a specific focus (i.e. regional, global studies, cultural studies, global environment, political, or economic development) area beyond the 100-level\ and a minimum of nine credits of 300/400-level is required.
-Language courses numbered 322 or below may not be counted toward these 15 credits. \Students who select a geographical region as their focus area may count a 100-level survey course in that region toward the major.
+Complete 15 credits in a specific focus (i.e. regional, global studies, cultural studies, global environment, political, or economic development) area beyond the 100-level and a minimum of nine credits of 300/400-level is required.
+Language courses numbered 322 or below may not be counted toward these 15 credits.
+Students who select a geographical region as their focus area may count a 100-level survey course in that region toward the major.